rip-create-your-account/finnishtable/readme.md

 growth-causing Put can do is pretty much limited to 2x the size of the small hash table that became full.

-Shrinks by halving the number of buckets in the small hash tables.
+Shrinks when big.
+Doesn't allocate or hash keys when shrinking.

 ## Size hint / initial capacity